All fields are optional. Choose fields to narrow your search.

 UPH-3110A Beginning Upholstery I

 This course covers the basics of furniture upholstery and is for those with basic sewing skills.
-Students learn about fabrics and how to cover chairs, cushions, footstools, and small sofas.
-Cost of materials is not included in course fees and will depend on the chosen project.
+Through informal instruction that is often one-on-one with the instructor and/or peers, students learn about fabrics and how to cover chairs, cushions, footstools, and small sofas.
+There could be additional costs for materials and tools, which are not included in course fees, and will depend on the chosen project.

 More information and schedule